mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 4. The sites had to work responsively across mobile and desktop.
 Keeping the bundle size small while working seamlessly on mobile and desktop very challenging.
 5. The site should use semantic html to be accessible to people with disabilities.

-I was also responsible for mentoring the team members in writing idiomatic html, css, javascript and typescript.
-We built our own component library from scratch.

-I was also responsible for onboarding new members to the new code base.
-Onboarding new developers gave me key insights into the complexity of modern frontend development.
+I was also responsible for mentoring the team members in writing maintainable and performant code as well as for onboarding of new members to the new code base.

 Technologies used - HTML, CSS, Sass, TypeScript, ReactJS, preactjs, redux, node.js, Jest, Cypress

 ---

 #### Projectplace (June 2014 - March 2018)
 At projectplace, I played a key role in getting the company to move from backbone views to Reactjs to be used for the view part.
 Have developed a number of reactjs components of various complexities over the past 4 years.
-Also responsible for maintainance of frontend code of part of the site.

 * Convinced the company to adopt reactjs in 2014 when reactjs was quite young.
 Did multiple prototypes and gave multiple presentations showcasing the developer productivity boost reactjs brought in.

 * Rewrote the frontend for the commenting system used on projectplace.com from scratch.
 The commenting system is now used on every tool on the site.
-It's also used by the more general conversation tool on the site.

-* Rewrote the frontend for documents management system on projectplace.com from scratch, along with a colleague.
+* Rewrote the frontend for documents management system on projectplace.com from scratch.

 * Wrote the frontend for a new tool, called roadmap, (along with a colleague) on projectplace.com.
-The tool is supposed to be used by Product owners or higher up in the management to setup the roadmap for products or services or product lines altogether.

 * Moved the build system for our frontend code from gulp based tasks to webpack.
-We had multiple codebases for legacy system and a new system running parallely, which made the transition very challenging.

 * Brought in a number of functional programming ideas into the frontend community at projectplace.